LimHyungTae/patchwork/README.md

 It's an overall updated version of **R-GPF of ERASOR** [**[Code](https://github.com/LimHyungTae/ERASOR)**] [**[Paper](https://arxiv.org/abs/2103.04316)**].

 # NEWS (21.12.27)
-- "pub\_for\_legoloam" node for the pointcloud in kitti bagfile is added.
+- `pub\_for\_legoloam` node for the pointcloud in kitti bagfile is added.
+	- `ground_estimate.msg` is added
-- bug in xy2theta function is fixed.
+- Bug in xy2theta function is fixed.
-- ground_estimate.msg is created for binding source cloud and ground cloud

 - How to run
 ```bash
 roslaunch patchwork pub_for_legoloam.launch
 rosbag play {YOUR_FILE_PATH}/KITTI_BAG/kitti_sequence_00.bag --clock /kitti/velo/pointcloud:=/velodyne_points
 ```
+- This README will be updated soon!
 ----

 # Demo